Shipping container architecture

 Shipping container architecture is a form of architecture that uses steel intermodal containers (shipping containers) as the main structural element.
 It is also referred to as cargotecture or arkitainer, portmanteau words formed from "cargo" and "architecture".
 This form of architecture is often associated with the tiny-house movement as well as the sustainable living movement.

 The use of containers as building materials has been growing in popularity due to their strength, wide availability, low cost, and eco-friendliness.

+Shipping container architecture often requires specialized design plans to ensure compliance with building codes such as the International Residential Code (IRC) and International Building Code (IBC), which govern structural modifications, insulation standards, and safety requirements.
+Professionally engineered, permit-ready container home plans can greatly facilitate the approval and construction processes by providing detailed layouts and specifications aligned with these codes.

 Advantages

 Due to their shape and material, shipping containers have the ability to be customized in many different ways and can be modified to fit various purposes.
 Standardized dimensions and various interlocking mechanisms make these containers modular, allowing them to be easily combined into larger structures that follow modular design.
 This also simplifies any extensions to the structure as new containers can easily be added on to create larger structures.
 When empty, shipping containers can be stacked up to 12 units high.

 Because shipping containers are designed to be stacked in high columns and to carry heavy loads, they are also strong and durable.
 They are designed to resist harsh environments, such as those on ocean-going vessels.
 Shipping containers conform to standard shipping sizes, which makes pre-fabricated modules easily transportable by ship, truck, or rail.

 Shipping container construction is still less expensive than conventional construction, despite metal fabrication and welding being considered specialized labor (which usually increases construction costs).
 Unlike wood-frame construction, attachments must be welded or drilled to the outer skin, which is more time-consuming, and requires different job site equipment.